JSBmanD/docs/pages/deep-linked-ads/google-ads-customization.md

 #### Using Your Feed

-!!! warning "Prerequisites"
+[block:callout]
+{
+  "type": "warning",
+  "title": "Prerequisites",
-	* [x] Be sure you have both a Google Adwords account, and a Google Merchant Center account, and that the two accounts are linked.
+  "body": "* [x] Be sure you have both a Google Adwords account, and a Google Merchant Center account, and that the two accounts are linked."
+}
+[/block]

 ##### Uploading to Google Merchant Center